karlospn/mytechramblings-site-source-code/content/posts/automate-entra-app-registration-process-using-terraform.md

 ![testing-entra-with-terraform-master-app-secret](/img/testing-entra-with-terraform-master-app-secret.png)

-Once we have completed these steps, we are ready to configure the Terraform provider using the "master app" client_id, client_secret, and our Microsoft Entra Tenant ID.
+Once we have completed these steps, we are ready to configure the Terraform Provider using the "master app" client_id, client_secret, and our Microsoft Entra Tenant ID.
-There area a couple of ways to configure the Terraform provider:
+There are a a couple of ways to configure the Provider:

 - Using environment variables (the recommended way).